May 26: Who’s the dummy?

 I have to say I have always been uncomfortable with student photographers resorting to taking pictures of shop dummies; it invariably represented a lack of effort or imagination, the easy way out, and so often they failed to either convincingly represent a human being as probably intended, or to dissect the idea of the simulacrum in some useful way, and one would be just left with a residual creepiness or slapstick joke.
 Sometimes, in street photography for example, mannequins provoke a double-take that is amusing, or bizarre, but it takes an exceptional photographer to pull it off.

 Valérie Belin, winner of the 2015 Prix Pictet, is the one of these three who uses the mannequin in the most direct manner, both in 2003 in straight, smoothly-lit large-format monochromes, and more recently, and with a more nuanced ambiguity, in 2015.
-Here the model is suspended within a gridded field over which suprematist forms play, and their colour ranges through pale pastel to day-glo saturation.
+Here the model is suspended within a gridded field over which suprematist forms play, and their colour range through pale pastel to day-glo saturation.
 The colours remain transparent despite the multiple layers and where it overlaps the body, at the lips or hands for example, enlivens its pale plastic ‘skin’ so that we read it as real epidermis, but only in limited passages.

 The Beijing retrospective covers Belin’s very first projects to her latest experiments in digital and overlay techniques and is jointly curated by Karen Smith, Art Director of Shanghai Center of Photography, and Chen Shen, Curator of Three Shadows Photography Art Centre.